Pickup truck: International markets

-In China (where it is known by the English loanword as 皮卡车 pí kǎ chē), the Great Wall Wingle is manufactured domestically and exported to Australia.
+In China (where it is known by the English loanword as 皮卡車 or 皮卡车 (pí kǎ chē), the Great Wall Wingle is manufactured domestically and exported to Australia.
 In Thailand, pickups manufactured for local sale and export include the Isuzu D-Max and the Mitsubishi Triton.
 In Latin and South America, the Toyota Hilux, Ford Ranger, VW Amarok, Dodge Ram, Chevrolet S-10, Chevrolet D-20, and Chevrolet Montana are sold.

 In South Africa, pickups account for about 17% of the passenger and light commercial vehicle sales, mostly the Toyota Hilux, Ford Ranger, and Isuzu KB (Isuzu D-Max).
 The Volkswagen Amarok and Nissan Navara are also sold.

 Design and features

 In the United States and Canada, nearly all new pickups are sold with automatic transmissions.
 Only the Jeep Gladiator and the Toyota Tacoma are available with manual transmissions.

-A regular cab has a single row of seats and a single set of doors, one on each side.
+A regular cab, single cab or standard cab, has a single row of seats and a single set of doors, one on each side.

-Extended or super cab pickups add an extra space behind the main seat, sometimes including smaller "jump" seats.
-The first extended cab truck in the United States was called the Club Cab and was introduced by Chrysler in 1973 on Dodge pickup trucks.
-Modern extended cab trucks have a set of small rear doors that are rear-hinged, such as the Ford F-series and Nissan Titan, and they can only be opened after the front doors are open.
-Other modern extended-cab trucks have small conventional rear doors such as the Ram Pickup and Toyota Tundra.
+Extended cab or extra cab pickups add an extra space behind the main seat, sometimes including smaller jump seats which can fold out of the way to create more storage space.
+The first extended-cab truck in the United States was called the Club Cab and was introduced by Chrysler in 1973 on its Dodge D-series pickup trucks.
+Extended-cab trucks either have just a single set of doors with no direct access to the extended portion of the cab, very small (half-sized) rear doors that are rear-hinged which can only be opened after the front doors are open, or small (three-quarter-sized) front-hinged doors.

 A crew cab, or double cab, seats five or six and has four full-sized, front-hinged doors.
-The first crew cab truck in the United States was made by International Harvester in 1957, and was later followed by Dodge in 1963, Ford in 1965, and Chevrolet in 1973.
+The first crew-cab truck in the United States was made by International Harvester in 1957 and was later followed by Dodge in 1963, Ford in 1965, and Chevrolet in 1973.
+However, they were originally available only with three-quarter-ton or one-ton models (such as Ford F-250/F-350), while half-ton trucks like Ford F-150 would not become available in four-door configuration until 2001, by which time crew cabs also started overtaking regular/extended cabs in popularity.